Curb Appeal Tips that will get Buyers in the Door

 There's just something about dirty or broken windows that make a house look so forlorn.

-E-Cloth is a window cleaning kit made of microfiber that requires no cleaning products whatsoever, just water.
+- Here's the best window washing tip ever!
+I detested washing windows until my sister gave me an E-Cloth kit.
+E-Cloth is a microfiber window cleaning kit that requires no nasty cleaning products, just water.
 This method cleans better and faster than anything I've ever tried.

 Paint your home exterior for the best curb appeal